CarolineMillan/CHIP8_emulator/README.md

 - [Cowgod's reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM) was my main resource for the opcodes.
 - [Timendus' test suite](https://github.com/Timendus/chip8-test-suite) was my main resource for testing.
 - [Chip8Archive](https://github.com/JohnEarnest/chip8Archive) for further testing.
-- [ChatGPT](https://chatgpt.com/) helped with debugging and improving README structure and clarity.
-However, it was often unreliable, especailly for broader advice/design decisions: frequently suggesting incompatible libraries and giving problematic advice around lifetimes, self-referential structs, and architectural design that complicated development rather than simplifying it.
-This was my first project since generative AI became widely available, and I learnt a lot about it's strengths and weaknesses.
-I may write a blog post on this in future.

 ## Contributing